This page covers:

 That’s all that's needed to write with conviction: pair an objective with a motivation.
 When writers lack one of these, they tend to not finish their articles.

 If the right objective and motivation combo isn't coming right away, that's okay.
 Start writing like you would in a diary to uncover what's in the back of your head.
 As you write, a clear objective will eventually emerge.
-At that time, do a ground zero rewrite with your focused objective as the central thrust.
+At that time, do a full rewrite with your clear objective as your guiding light.

 Once you've chosen what to write about, the next step is uncovering what to say.

-It doesn’t matter how you hook them, so long as you eventually fulfill the hook.
+It doesn’t matter how you hook readers, so long as you eventually fulfill the hook.

-A hook is any half-told story.
-You raise a question and tease part of the answer:
+A hook is a half-told story.
+You raise a question then tease only part of the answer:

 Hooks serve two purposes:

 We don't need the answers to our hooks—yet.
-At this point, we're just trying to find the most interesting questions we can possibly pose.
+At this point, we're just trying to find the most interesting questions we can possibly pose that will get people to keep reading.
+Later, our hunt for answers will become our pursuit of novelty.

 With a narrative hook, you share the beginning of a profound change in circumstances, but you withhold the conclusion.